Srivijaya: 12th to 13th centuries

-This information may refer to sea and river warfare in particular given the extensive navigation capabilities of the Musi and Batang Hari rivers where the main centers of Srivijaya (Palembang and Jambi) were located.
-These records show that both the nature of Srivijaya's navy, and the role it played in the survival of the government itself, in the late 12th and 13th centuries, became very different.
+This information may refer to sea and river warfare in particular given the extensive navigation capabilities of the Musi and Batang Hari rivers where the main centres of the kingdoms around the Malacca Strait (Palembang and Jambi) were located.
+These records show that both the nature of the navy and the role it played in the survival of the government itself, in the late 12th and 13th centuries, became very different.

-At the same time, the 12th century saw the beginning of Srivijaya's decline in maritime Southeast Asia and in the eyes of its foreign partners.
-Kedah fell outside the influence of Srivijaya during the 11th century.
+At the same time, the 12th century saw the beginning of the decline of the empires around the Malacca Strait and in the eyes of its foreign partners.
+Kedah fell outside the influence of Sanfoqi during the 11th century.
 By the early 13th century, Pahang, Kuala Beranang and Kompei had established direct economic links with the Chinese port of Quanzhou.
-Jambi became independent from Srivijaya's influence in the early 13th century, while Ligor fell under the influence of Tambralingga in the 1230s.
+Jambi became independent from Sanfoqi's influence in the early 13th century, while Ligor fell under the influence of Tambralingga in the 1230s.

-After Singhasari attack on Malayu in 1275, a large number of Malay port-states emerged in the Strait, each seeking to engage directly with foreign traders, with varying degrees of success.
-Therefore, the development of an increasingly proactive naval strategy was not only a reaction to the changing nature of interactions with major trading partners such as China and India, but also as a result of Srivijaya's declining power.
+After Singhasari's attack on Malayu in 1275, a large number of Malay port-states emerged in the strait, each seeking to engage directly with foreign traders, with varying degrees of success.
+Therefore, the development of an increasingly proactive naval strategy was not only a reaction to the changing nature of interactions with major trading partners such as China and India, but also as a result of the polities' declining power.

 Ship types

-Textual record of Srivijayan vessels is very lacking, as Old Malay texts rarely mentioned watercraft.
-Kedukan Bukit inscription (683 AD) mentioned samvau (modern Malay: Sampan).
+Textual record of Srivijayan vessels are very lacking, as Old Malay epigraphical records rarely mentioned watercraft.
+The Kedukan Bukit inscription (683 AD) mentioned samvau (modern Malay: Sampan).
 A ship type called lancang is identified as a Malay type of ship in later records, but during the Srivijaya era, the ship was mentioned in 2 inscriptions on the northern coast of Bali dated 896 and 923 AD.
 These inscriptions are written in the Old Balinese language, and not in Old Malay.

 Srivijayan exploration

-The core of the Srivijayan realm was concentrated in and around the Malacca and Sunda straits and in Sumatra, Malay Peninsula and Western Java.
-However, between the 9th and the 12th centuries, the influence of Srivijaya seems to have extended far beyond the core.
+The core of the Srivijayan realm was concentrated in and around the Malacca and Sunda straits and in Sumatra, the Malay Peninsula and Western Java.
+However, between the 9th and the 12th centuries, the influence of Srivijaya seems to have extended far beyond this core.
 Srivijayan navigators may have reached as far as Madagascar.
-The migration to Madagascar was estimated to have taken place 1,200 years ago around 830 CE.
-According to an extensive new mitochondrial DNA study, native Malagasy people today can likely trace their heritage back to 30 founding mothers who sailed from Indonesia 1,200 years ago.
+The migration to Madagascar was estimated to have taken place around 830 CE.
+According to an extensive mitochondrial DNA study, native Malagasy people today can likely trace their heritage back to 30 founding mothers who sailed from Indonesia 1,200 years ago.
 Malagasy contains loan words from Sanskrit, with all the local linguistic modifications via Javanese or Malay, hinting that Madagascar may have been colonised by settlers from Srivijaya.